-Unlike some gods and goddesses of Greek mythology, the name of the Fates explain their influence quite well.
+Unlike some Greek gods and goddesses, the name of the Fates explains their influence quite well.
 After all, their collective and individual names left no room for questions on who did what.
 The three played a vital role in maintaining the natural order of things by creating and measuring the thread of life.
 The Fates themselves represented the inescapable destiny of mankind.

 When a child was newly born, it was up to the Fates to decide their life course within three days.
 They would accompany by the goddess of childbirth, Eileithyia, attending births throughout ancient Greece to make sure everyone got their proper allotment.